rcky844/knowledge-handbook/Biology/Anatomy/Human physiology/Water content regulation/Reabsorption.md

 | Water | 99% | [[Osmosis]] |
 | Urea | 50% | [[Diffusion]] |

-- <u>Glucose, amino acids and some salts</u> in the glomerular filtrate are reabsorbed into the blood by both [[diffusion]] and [[active transport]].
+- <span style="color: violet">Glucose, amino acids and some salts</span> in the glomerular filtrate are reabsorbed into the blood by both [[diffusion]] and [[active transport]].

-- The reabsorption of glucose, amino acids and salts causes the <u>glomerular filtrate to become more dilute and its water potential increases</u>.
+- The reabsorption of glucose, amino acids and salts causes the <span style="color: aqua">glomerular filtrate to become more dilute and its water potential increases</span>.
 Water in the filtrate move into blood by [[osmosis]] down a water potential gradient.
-	- <span style="color: lightgreen">Amount of water reabsorbed is proportional to the amount of solutes reabsorbed.</span> The <u>concentration</u> of the filtrate that arrives at the end of the first coiled tubule remains unchanged.
+	- <span style="color: lightgreen">Amount of water reabsorbed is directly proportional to the amount of solutes reabsorbed.</span> Therefore, the <u>concentration</u> of the filtrate that arrives at the end of the first coiled tubule remains unchanged.
 	  ↪️ See also: HKDSE 2017 Paper 2 Q1(b)(i)

-- Reabsorption of water from the glomerular filtrate <u>raises the concentration of urea</u> (to become higher than blood), causing 50% of urea to be reabsorbed into blood by [[diffusion]].
+- Reabsorption of water from the glomerular filtrate <span style="color: lightgreen">raises the concentration of urea</span> (to become higher than in blood) along the tubule, resulting in passive reabsorption of urea into blood by [[diffusion]].

 > [!note]
 > - Glucose and amino acids are soluble in water, as they can form extensive [[hydrogen bonds]] with water molecules.
 > - Glucose and amino acids are completely (and only) reabsorbed in the first coiled tubule.
-Water, urea, and some salts are also reabsorbed even in the collecting duct.
+Water, urea, and some salts are reabsorbed even in the collecting duct.
 > - For sodium ions, they are always actively reabsorbed.
 Their presence in blood can affect the water potential of blood.
-> - In cases of [[diabetes mellitus]], the glucose concentration of the filtrate may be higher than is normal.
-The nephrons may fail to reabsorb all the glucose, they may be present in urine.

 #### Structural adaptations
 - **The first coiled tubule is long and highly coiled.**